Reviewed by: HU Medical Review Board | Last reviewed: March 2023 | Last updated: April 2023

 Sources of probiotics

 Probiotics are available in several formulations.
 Oral products, including dietary supplements and yogurts, are available at many grocery stores, health food stores, and pharmacies.
-Other products that deliver probiotics include suppositories and creams.3 It is worth noting that because probiotics are not considered pharmaceutical drugs, they are not currently regulated by the U.S. Food and Drug Administration, and there may be substantial differences in the quality and effectiveness of various brands.3,4 Patients are encouraged to talk to their doctor or pharmacist about recommended brands of probiotics.
+Other products that deliver probiotics include suppositories and creams.3 It is worth noting that because probiotics are not considered pharmaceutical drugs, they are not currently regulated by the U.S. Food and Drug Administration, and there may be substantial differences in the quality and effectiveness of various brands.3,4 People are encouraged to talk to their doctor or pharmacist about recommended brands of probiotics.

 When considering probiotics